geekodour/mogoz/content/posts/20231116010456-two_phase_locking_2pl.md

     -   There can me multiple transaction coordinators; There can be multiple transaction from one transaction coordinator
 -   `Participants`
     -   Does not make any\* decision (Really depends on the situation)
     -   Just waits on instructions from the TC.
-Will Block if it doesn't recieve instructions from TC.
+Will Block if it doesn't receive instructions from TC.

 ### Phases {#phases}